tempor1s/imagestore/README.md

 # Image Store

-## Place to store your user images that only you can access!
+## Place to store image links for future reference!